stnbu/person_search/README.md

 A list of smaller "todos" and remarks about the implementation:

 * Imports should be done in a smart, consistent way.
 I import ``person_search`` by name everywhere for now.
 It might be cleaved off as a separate package anyhow.
 All things being equal, just "best practices" is a good idea.
 * I assume that for a given email, the scraped data never chances.
 This both simplifies things and speeds things up.
-In production, we might want to periodically chedck for updates: if a records has "expired", add that email address to the queue of addresses to be scraped.
+In production, we might want to periodically check for updates: if a records has "expired", add that email address to the queue of addresses to be scraped.
 * I also chose to use some OTS libraries, which I think is bad practice.
 It's ok to use some libraries, but if they're not well maintained, be prepared to completely understand and *own* them indefinitely.
+* Encryption as it's implemented adds a large amount of overhead.
+This also fixed by encrypting at the RDBMS-level.

 Resources
 =========